Skip to main content

 Discretionary sample selections supplement, but do not replace a lender's random sample.
 The purpose of a discretionary sample is to look for or highlight areas that may pose unique or elevated levels of risk for the lender or to confirm that a particular control or process is working as intended.
 To be effective, the sampling methodology for discretionary review types must be flexible enough to target loans with higher potential for risk and adjust as these risks change over time.

 The lender must establish a process for selecting loans for its discretionary post-closing QC.
-The process must take into account the lender’s assessment of the risks inherent in its origination processes, business sources, production channels, volume, and product mix, and must be reviewed regularly and, when necessary, adjusted to ensure that the sample selected, including sample size, is appropriate.
+While the lender may include randomly targeted reviews, the process must target areas the lender identifies as having a higher potential for errors and loans that may have a high risk of misrepresentation or fraud, including early payment defaults, as described in A3-4-03, Preventing, Detecting, and Reporting Mortgage FraudA3-4-03, Preventing, Detecting, and Reporting Mortgage Fraud.
+The process should take into account the lender’s assessment of the risks inherent in its origination processes, business sources, production channels, volume, product mix, and loan performance.
+The lender should regularly review its risk assessment to ensure the sample selected, including sample size, is appropriate.

 Recent Related Announcements